MayankVikash/mayankvikash.in/posts/an-easy-approach-to-check-in-java-whether-a-number-is-automorphic-or-not/index.md

 There are several articles on "how to check in Java whether a number is Automorphic or not?" which you can find on the Internet including some from popular websites like GeeksforGeeks and JavaTpoint.
 But they all have a similar problem.
 They are not beginners friendly.

+In this article, I will show you a beginner-friendly approach to find whether a number is Automorphic or not in Java.

 ## What is an Automorphic Number?

 An Automorphic Number is a number whose square has the exact number as its last digit.
 For example, 25 which is the square of 5 contains 5 as its last digit.
 An example of a two-digit number is 5776 which is the square of 76 and ends with 76.
 Some other examples are 625 which is the square of 25 and ends with 25.